wickathou/diploi.com/src/content/blog/importing_from_lovable_and_github/importing_from_lovable_and_github.md

 **IMPORTANT**

 > As I mentioned in the beginning, the Import Repository feature has been tested mainly with projects built with Lovable.
-Of course we designed it to work with ALL of our supported frameworks and languages, but it is not stable yet, so if you try import other apps, it might wrongly detect how to run it.
+Of course, we designed it to work with ALL of our supported frameworks and languages, but it is not stable yet, so if you try import other apps, it might wrongly detect how to run it.
 >
 > If you find issues trying to run an app built with a framework or language supported on Diploi, please let us know!
 > [Discord](https://discord.gg/vvgQxVjC8G) | [hello@diploi.com](mailto:hello@diploi.com).